wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/optimize-network-traffic/includes/5-exercise-avoid-throttling-&-implement-throttling-strategies.md

 > [!IMPORTANT]
 > This exercise assumes you have created the Azure AD application and .NET console application from the previous unit in this module.
 You'll edit the existing Azure AD application and .NET console application created in that exercise in this exercise.

-## Implement Microsoft Graph REST API Throttling Retry Strategy
+## Implement Microsoft Graph REST API throttling retry strategy

 In a previous exercise, you created a .NET console application that triggered a throttling response from Microsoft Graph by submitting many requests to the same mailbox at the same time.
 Let's modify the application to implement a strategy to determine if a request is throttled.
 In the case the request is throttled, the application should wait for the time specified by Microsoft Graph before retrying the request.

-### Add Helper Class to Deserialize the Message Object Returned in a REST Request
+### Add helper class to deserialize the message object returned in a REST request

 It is easier to work with strongly typed objects instead of untyped JSON responses from a REST request.
 Create a helper class to simplify working with the messages objects returned from the REST request.